bonzibudd/Fluent-Metro/README.md

 **What is Fluent-Metro?**

 This skin is an attempt to bring Fluent design into the beloved Open-Shell Start menu.
-It uses modern styles such as curved corners, flat borders, bold fonts, and other cues from Fluent design.
-Additional enhancements include a wide array of customizable options, such as icon and padding size, colors, fonts, and buttons.
-More options will be added in the future to enhance the experience.
+It uses modern elements such as curved corners, flat borders, bold fonts, glyphs, and other cues from Fluent design.
+It even has a floating border!
+Additional enhancements include a wide array of customizable options, such as icon and padding size, colors choices, fonts sizes, and button appearance.
+More options will be (and have been) added to enhance the experience.

 **Setup Process**